stephenrjohnson/razor-puppet-puppetdb-demo/README.md

   * cd env/full && vagrant up

 ## Step 5: Update puppet manifest
-The site.pp only contains information for master, update to include what you need for the clients.
+The provision.pp only contains information for master, create your own site.pp and include what you need for the clients.

 ## Step 6: Os images
 Once the virtual machines have booted they will be ready to install.
 Add the razor os images and polices you need.